GoogleChrome/web.dev/src/site/content/en/fast/codelab-serve-modern-code/index.md

 related_post: serve-modern-code-to-modern-browsers
 ---

+{% include 'content/devtools-headsup.njk' %}

-In this codelab, you'll:
-- Improve the performance of a simple application that allows users to rate random cats.
-- Learn how to optimize the JavaScript bundle by minimizing how much code is transpiled.
+In this codelab, improve the performance of this simple application that allows users to rate random cats.
+Learn how to optimize the JavaScript bundle by minizming how much code is transpiled.

 ![App screenshot](./app-screenshot.png)